 Natalie is a senior at Baruch College double majoring in Mathematics with Finance Concentration and Sociology.
 Natalie graduated from Bard High School Early College (BHSEC) and received an associates degree from Bard College.
 After graduating BHSEC, Natalie entered Baruch college with 66 credits, which automatically made her a junior in college after just graduating her high school!
 While in BHSEC she took rigorous Math courses and earned over 750 on both the Math section of the SAT exam and on the Math 2 SAT Subject test.
 Natalie was always top of her math classes and was asked to become a teachers assistant for Algebra 2 and Trigonometry students.
 At BHSEC she was the Secretary General of BHSEC’s Model UN and she also started her own club the Young Women’s Leadership Club to empower young women to become more confident about their qualities and future.
 Now at Baruch Natalie has an interest in Finance and Trading and is part of the Baruch Traders Club at Baruch as the treasurer.
 Natalie plans on graduating Baruch in May 2018 and pursuing a Masters in Operations Research and Information Engineering in the upcoming years.
 Prior to joining Kweller Prep Natalie was a lifeguard at the YMCA for 2 years and shows her love for swimming as she was on the Flushing Flyers swim team in high school and continues to swim for Baruch College’s swim team.
 Likewise, not only is she an active swimmer at Baruch but she is the captain of the Women’s Cross Country Team where she received Rookie of the Week from ECAC Metros and CUNYAC.
 In her spare time, Natalie enjoys reading, hiking, skiing, playing the piano, and traveling.

-Andrew is a graduate of Hunter College High School, and is currently a senior at Brown University, double majoring in economics and public policy.
-He graduated high school with a 3.9 GPA after taking only honors and AP classes, including extended honors math for 4 years, AP Spanish, AP Biology, and AP Microeconomics and AP Macroeconomics.
+Andrew is a graduate of Brown University and Hunter College High School.
+At Brow, Andrew double majored in economics and public policy.
+He graduated from high school with a 3.9 GPA after taking only honors and AP classes, including extended honors math for 4 years, AP Spanish, AP Biology, and AP Microeconomics and AP Macroeconomics.
 He took the AP tests in all these subjects and received 4/5 and 5/5 in all the exams.
-He scored a 2230 on his SAT, including an 800 in the Math section, and a 35 on his ACT.
+He scored a 2230/2400 on his SAT, including an 800 in the Math section, and a 35 on his ACT.
 In addition, he also scored a 770 on the Biology SAT II and a 740 on the Math SAT II.
 At Brown, he has taken more courses such as Intermediate Microeconomics, Intermediate Macroeconomics, and Econometrics.
 In addition to receiving a full scholarship from Brown, Andrew is also a scholar member of the Hispanic Scholarship Fund, from which he has received an additional scholarship each year.
-Outside of classes, Andrew participates in several extracurricular’s, including being the portfolio analyst of the Brown Biotechnology Investment Group, and captain of the Brown Ultimate Frisbee Team.
+Outside of classes, Andrew participates in several extracurriculars, including being the portfolio analyst of the Brown Biotechnology Investment Group, and captain of the Brown Ultimate Frisbee Team.
 After graduating next year, he hopes to work either in public service or in finance.
 During his free time, When not at Kweller Prep, Andrew enjoys playing various sports and spending time outside.

 Sharon graduated from New York University and is currently in a Master’s Program at SUNY Downstate Medical Center.
 She graduated from Brooklyn Technical High School in 2012, where she majored in Mathematics and took numerous challenging courses, which included AP Statistics, AP BC Calculus, AP Physics B, and AP Physics C. Throughout the school year, she competed on the Math Team, played on the Varsity Tennis Team, served as the junior chairperson on the National Honor Society, and was the editor of the Math Magazine.
 During the summers she went to programs such as the Macaulay Honors Summer Scholars Academy in Mathematics, and the Columbia University Summer High School program for Physics.
 In addition, she worked with the director of the cardiology department at SUNY Downstate Medical Center, Dr. Jason Lazaar, and his team.
 Researching cardiovascular disease, they wanted to find a direct way to detect microvascular disease before it leads to organ damage.
 Her team’s job was to analyze the effects of certain modifiers, such as passive leg raising, hyperemia, and Capzasin, on microvascular dilation and pulse wave velocity.
 She scored a 2100 on the SATs, with an 800 in Math and a 720 in writing.
 Recently, she graduated from New York University, where she majored in psychology.
 She has been volunteering in the Emergency Department at New York Presbyterian Hospital in Queens for the past seven years.
 In addition, she worked with the Chief of Ophthalmology at SUNY Downstate Medical Center, Dr. Douglas Lazzaro, and his team.
 They wanted to determine if there was any significant seasonal variation of infectious keratitis.
 This research was recently published and can be found in the Eye and Contact Lens Journal.
 Currently, she is studying for the MCATs while pursuing a Masters in Public Health at SUNY Downstate Medical Center with a focus on Health Policy and Management.
 In the future, she plans to apply to medical school.
 When not tutoring at Kweller Prep, Sharon enjoys eating tacos, Latin Ballroom dancing, and traveling.